 Then on the day puppies are 3 weeks 5 days, we spend the entire day on potty pan training.
 We make sure that the entire litter is doing all their business in the pine pellets.
 We clean any accidents as they happen.
 By the end of the day, the litter is for the most part trained to go in the pellets.
 We are also meticulous to clean the poop out of the pans.
 Otherwise, the puppies will track it from the pine pellet pan to the rest of their living area.

-Phase 3 consists of shifting our puppies from peeing and pooping in what we call “potty pans” to doing their business outside.
+Phase 3 consists of shifting our puppies from peeing and pooping in potty pans to doing their business outside.
 We start this process shortly before or after puppies turn 4 weeks.
 Prior to 3 weeks 6 days, puppies are too small to be outside (in our opinion).
 Our first introduction to the outside world is the first day after puppies are 3 weeks 6 days that the weather is conducive for puppies being comfortable outside.

 We acclimate puppies to outside by carrying them in and out multiple times a day.